pufflyai/prompt-studio-core/websites/docs/pages/concepts/tools.md

 Tools can automate tasks, process documents, classify data and do a lot more.
 We are constantly expanding the set of features available within the tool editor.

-A tool is a series of `nodes` that can either be [instructions](instructions.md) or [data](file.md) and that can be combined together to create more complex features.
+A tool is a series of `nodes` that can either be [instructions](instructions.md) or [data](file.md) and that can be combined together to create more advance functionality.
 Once created, your tool can be deployed through an API.
 You can use our [SDK](/sdk/js) or our [Rest API](/api/getting-started) to integrate the tool into your codebase.
 You can also share a preview of the tool using our [shareable ui](../tools/preview.md) feature.

 ::: warning Under Construction